-- 1 Tbsp Cooking Oil (like vegetable or peanut oil)
+- 1 tablespoon Cooking Oil (like vegetable or peanut oil)

-- 2 tsp Honey (substitute light brown sugar if you prefer a vegan version)
+- 2 teaspoon Honey (substitute light brown sugar if you prefer a vegan version)

 - In a dry skillet, toast the sesame seeds over medium-high heat, shaking the pan frequently, until golden brown and fragrant, about 5 minutes.
 Set aside.